redhat-cip/software-factory/docs/testing.rst

 reports an evaluation on Gerrit at the end of the test execution and if this result, is positive, then it allow the patch to be merged on the master branch of a project.
-But it can be long and difficult to develop a new test that work correctly (stable, not raises false-positive, ...) so a good practice is to first setup the test job as "Non Voting".
+But it can be long and difficult to develop a new test that work correctly (stable, not raises false-positive, ...) so a good practice is to first setup the job as "Non Voting".

-For instance, for a project you have already one test job that is known as stable and reports a note on Gerrit and by the way condition the merge of the patch.
-Then you want to add another test job but you don't want this new on to block the merge of patches because your are not yet confident with that test.
+For instance, for a project you have already one test job that is known as stable and reports a note on Gerrit and by the way conditions the merge of a patch.
+Then you want to add another test job but you don't want this new job blocks the merge of a patch because your are not yet confident with that test.
 In that case you can configure Zuul (zuul/projects.yaml) as follow:

 .. code-block:: yaml

  jobs:
-   - name: my-new-test
+   - name: demo-job
      branch: master
      voting: false

-Zuul will then reports the "my-new-test" result as a comment for the tested patch but wont set the global note negative.
+Zuul will then reports the "demo-job" result as a comment for the tested patch but wont set the global note negative.

 Parallel testing